 Gianni Versace’s former mansion is nearby.
 Today it is a residence with condos available for vacation rental.
 Imagine how cool it is to stay in this iconic building right by the beach!

-It was later turned into a Mexican diner and now permenently closed, wait until it’s being renovated to another new business.
+It was later turned into a Mexican diner and is now permanently closed, wait until it’s being renovated for another new business.

 The Breakwater Boutique Hotel

 The Breakwater Boutique Hotel is one of the most photographed buildings in South Beach because the towering is a shiny beacon along Ocean Drive; This bold design was done by Anton Skiskewiczin in 1936.